 The Development of Gender Disparities Among Those at the Very Top

-In this line of research, I study the social mechanisms underlying gender disparities among those who are recognized as the most exceptional.
+In this line of research, I study the socio-psychological processes underlying gender disparities among those who are recognized as the most exceptional.
 Along with Drs.
-Marjorie Rhodes and Sarah-Jane Leslie, I research girls' and women's early-developing tendency to avoid public recognition for their top achievements in science, as well as whether such a concern for public recognition leads girls and women to avoid opportunities for advancement that would result in public acknowledgement.
-We research these social processes among elementary-age children, adolescents, and adults.
+Marjorie Rhodes and Sarah-Jane Leslie, I show that using public acknowledgment as a form of motivation for top performance (e.g., public praises, titles, awards, ceremonies, etc.) is effective for boosting motivation among boys and men, but not girls and women (and can actually discourage girls from achieving excellence).
+We research these processes among elementary-age children, adolescents, and adults.

 Publications